-Sunday’s Easter party shoot turned into a comedy of errors, so I want to share the behind the scenes with you just so you know that when things don’t go well, you can still have a great event.
+Sunday’s photo shoot turned into an Easter party comedy of errors, so I want to share the behind the scenes with you just so you know that when things don’t go well, you can still have a great event.
 I’ve certainly had things not go as planned before, but this is a little different.
 When everything goes wrong as the party’s starting, you really have to scramble.

 The week before the party, I’d baked and frozen my desserts.
 So the night before the party, I pulled out the key lime frosting I’d made earlier in the day.
 It was about 10 p.m. and my plan was to quickly frost my vanilla cake.
 The frosting was pretty thick and the recipe said I could add 1 or 2 teaspoons of milk.
 So I did, and crumb-coated the cake.
 It seemed a little soupy, so I put it back in the fridge for 30 minutes to set up.
 I put on the final coat and could just tell it wasn’t going to work.
 Too much milk = drippy frosting.